ianstormtaylor/slate/docs/reference/slate-react/plugins.md

 This handler is called when any key is pressed in the `contenteditable` element, before any action is taken.

 The `data` object contains the `key` which is a string name of the key that was pressed, as well as it's `code`.
 It also contains a series of helpful utility properties for determining hotkey logic.
-For example, `isCtrl` which is true if the `control` key was pressed, or
+For example, `isCtrl` is true if the `control` key was pressed before.

 ```js
 {